mfroeling/MuscleAtlas-website/pages/muscles/muscle_leg_superficialposterior.md

 layout: page
 permalink: /muscle/leg/superficialposterior/

-title: 'Muscles of the superficialposterior compartment of the leg'
+title: 'Muscles of the superficial posterior compartment of the leg'
 subheadline: 'Images and discription'

 header: no